birneylab/FEHAT/README.md

 - **ARTIFICIAL_TIMESTAMPS**.
 If set to yes (default) will use equally spaced timestamps, according to given or estimated fps.
 If set to no, will attempt to use given timestamps of frames, but needs to interpolate pixel values and can be inaccurate.

 - **EMBRYO_SIZE**.
 For cropping, assume a minimum embryo size that should not be cut out.
 Given in pixels.
 - **BORDER_RATIO**.
-For cropping, crops at least this ratio around the edges of the images as it is assumed border for sure.
+For cropping, when trying to find fish embryo center, assumes it is not contained in this ratio around the image border.

 # Notes on single machine analysis:
 If single server mode is used, the script will read one well at a time.